jefferya/python_oci_container_template/README.md

-# Testing a template for a OCI container template
+# Testing a template for a OCI container image

 The purpose is a test sandbox and template for Python projects within an OCI container image.